bioinfo-pf-curie/geniac/docs/overview.rst

 * :download:`CMakeLists.txt <../data/CMakeLists.txt>`: as the :ref:`install-page` requires ``cmake``, you need to copy this file in your repository.
 Check that the file is named ``CMakeLists.txt``.
 * :download:`cluster.config.in <../data/conf/templates/cluster.config.in>`: copy the file in the folder ``conf/templates``.
 This file is used by ``cmake`` to set which job scheduler is used in the ``cluster.config`` profile.
 * :download:`CMakeLists.txt <../data/modules/CMakeLists.txt>`: create a folder named ``modules`` and copy this file inside if your need to :ref:`process-source-code`.
 Check that the file is named ``CMakeLists.txt``.
+* :download:`base.config <../data/conf/base.config>`: copy the file in the folder ``conf``.
+This file containes a scope names ``geniac`` that defines all the nextflow variables needed to build, deploy and run the pipeline.

 Moreover, depending on which case your are when you :ref:`process-page`, you can create whenever youd need them the following folders: